KostasKyriakosBatsios/KostasKyriakosBatsios/README.md

 - 🌱 I’m currently learning **problem solving.
 No limitations on tools and sectors**

-- 👯 I’m looking to collaborate on **any project so I can gain experience.
-In any way possible!**
+- 👯 I’m looking to collaborate on **any project so I can gain experience and contribute in any way possible!**

 - 🤝 I’m looking for help with **full stack and problem solving from experienced developers**